Delivering Leveled Access to the Curriculum: Readtopia’s Laura Cuthbertson

 Laura says that she felt more like a content curator than an actual teacher.
 Then her district decided to try Readtopia, an immersive reading curriculum that connects reading with content-area topics of learning.
 Readtopia is specifically designed to meet the individual needs of students with special needs like Laura’s, and therefore presented an ideal solution to her curriculum woes.
 “I immediately fell in love,” she says.

 And like any good love story, this one has a happy ending.
-Readtopia’s engaging and differentiated learning materials allowed Laura to drop the responsibility of content curator and felt like an actual teacher again—freeing up time to do what she did best, which was spending time with her students.
-And when an opportunity opened up to help develop Readtopia’s math component, Laura jumped at the opportunity.
+Readtopia’s engaging and differentiated learning materials allowed Laura to drop the responsibility of content curator and feel like an actual teacher again—freeing up time to do what she did best, which was spending time with her students.
+So, when an opportunity opened up to help develop Readtopia’s math component, Laura jumped at the opportunity.

 Which is precisely what her role at Readtopia involves: by breaking down complex math concepts into smaller, easier-to-comprehend tasks, Laura helps to construct a pathway to student understanding, laying the groundwork for progress and mastery—something very big indeed.